 There are three elements to a kitchen: the cabinetry, the accessories, and the worktop.
-And it’s the worktop that’s often the hardest to choose.
+Often, it’s the worktop that’s the hardest to choose.

 The kitchen worktop is subjected to heat, chopping and spills.
 And if you have small people in your family, you can also add pens, paint and other creative paraphernalia.
 When it comes to choosing a kitchen worktop for a luxury kitchen, you want something that complements the cabinetry, and the style and design of the kitchen.
 But you also need a worktop that works for your lifestyle too.